 The profits of electricity production are taxed as general income, in the same way as the profits of other businesses.
-The tax rate for general income is 24 % in 2017.
-In addition, a tax on economic rent is levied on hydropower plants with generators rated at more than 10 MVA.
-This is because hydropower production often results in profits exceeding normal returns to capital.
+The tax rate for general income is 22 per cent in 2023.
+In addition, a tax on resource rent is levied on hydropower plants with generators rated at least 10 MVA.
+Hydropower production can often results in profits exceeding normal returns to capital.
 Through the tax, a proportion of the profits is returned to society as a whole.
-The rate of the economic rent tax is 34.3 % in 2017.
+The effective rate of the resource rent tax is 45 per cent in 2023.

 A natural resource tax of NOK 0.013 per kWh, paid to the municipalities and counties, is also levied on power plants rated at more than 10 MVA.
-Natural resource tax is deductible, krone by krone, against the assessed tax on general income.
+Natural resource tax is deductible against the assessed tax on general income.

 In addition, power producers normally pay property tax to the municipalities where their plants are situated.
-If a municipality has introduced property tax for industrial installations, this will also apply to hydropower plants, but the tax base is calculated differently for hydropower plants.
-The taxable value of a hydropower plant is used as a basis for collecting property tax.
-For hydropower plants larger than 10 MVA, the taxable value is based on .
+The property tax base is calculated according to specific rules for hydropower plants.
+The taxable value of a hydropower plant larger than 10 MVA is based on the plant's market value by estimation of an indefinite net present value calculation.
 However, the property tax base must be between a minimum of NOK 0.95 per kWh and a maximum of NOK 2.74 per kWh of the average production over a seven-year period at the plant in question.
 If a hydropower plant has been in operation for less than seven years, the period during which it has been operating is used as a basis.
 The property tax is deductible when calculating the economic rent.
 For hydropower plants smaller than 10 MVA, the property tax is calculated on the basis of the value of the investments.

 Valuation of grid assets is based on the legislation on municipal property tax.
 This means that the objective sales value must be used, and the valuation must be carried out by the municipalities.
 The valuation is based on the replacement value of the assets.